We’ve all heard of a computer operating system or “OS”, but what about a business operating system?

 A Process For Your Processes

-Each business needs a way to define each the core processes which deliver value to the customers so they can be executed over and over again flawlessly.
-We’ve all experienced a business which delivers its product in a inconsistent way.
+Each business needs a way to define each of the core processes which deliver value to the customers so they can be executed over and over again flawlessly.
+We’ve all experienced a business that delivers its product in an inconsistent way.
 The result is unhappy customers.

 A Process For Developing A Budget And Generating Solid Financials On A Monthly Basis